-7.3 Aim
+7.2 Aim

-- 7.3.1 The aim of PREVENT contributes to maintaining a safe, healthy and supportive learning and working environment for our learners, staff and visitors alike.
+- The aim of PREVENT contributes to maintaining a safe, healthy and supportive learning and working environment for our learners, staff and visitors alike.
 We recognise that extremism and exposure to extremist materials and influences can lead to poor outcomes for learners.
 We further recognise that if we fail to challenge extremist views, we are failing to protect our learners from potential harm.
-As such, the PREVENT agenda, will be addressed as a safeguarding concern and dealt with in accordance with guidance from the National Office of Counter-Terrorism. - 7.3.2 PREVENT happens before any criminal activity takes place by recognising, supporting and protecting people who might be susceptible to radicalisation.
-It should be noted that an individual needs to consent to any support offered by the Channel Programme.

-- 7.3.3 The national PREVENT Duty confers mandatory duties and responsibilities on a range of public organisations, including Further Education Colleges, and seeks to: - a.
-Respond to the ideological challenge of terrorism and aspects of extremism, and the threat we face from those who promote these views. - b.
-Provide practical help to PREVENT people from being drawn into terrorism and violent extremism and ensure they are given appropriate advice and support. - c.
+As such, the PREVENT agenda, will be addressed as a safeguarding concern and dealt with in accordance with guidance from the National Office of Counter-Terrorism. - PREVENT happens before any criminal activity takes place by recognising, supporting and protecting people who might be susceptible to radicalisation.
+It should be noted that an individual needs to consent to any support offered by the Channel Programme. - The national PREVENT Duty confers mandatory duties and responsibilities on a range of public organisations, including Further Education Colleges, and seeks to: - a.
+Respond to the ideological challenge of terrorism and aspects of extremism, and the threat we face from those who promote these views. - Provide practical help to PREVENT people from being drawn into terrorism and violent extremism and ensure they are given appropriate advice and support. - c.
 Work with a wide range of sectors where there are risks of radicalisation which needs to be addressed, including education, criminal justice, faith, the internet and health.

-7.4 Context
+7.3 Context

-- 7.4.1 PREVENT sits within the realm of Safeguarding & PREVENT at the college.
-All staff are trained and regularly updated on the Safeguarding Policy and associated professional practices and expectations. - 7.4.2 PREVENT is also integral to other areas within the college including: - a.
+- PREVENT sits within the realm of Safeguarding & PREVENT at the college.
+All staff are trained and regularly updated on the Safeguarding Policy and associated professional practices and expectations. - PREVENT is also integral to other areas within the college including: - a.
 Equality and Diversity and Inclusion - b.
-Health and Safety - 7.4.3 Issues related to radicalisation are included in safeguarding reports to Corporation.
+Health and Safety - Issues related to radicalisation are included in safeguarding reports to Governing Body.